Here Comes The Bus

 Student Cards

-• All students, regardless if they ride a bus to or from school, will receive a card.
+• All students, regardless if they ride a bus to or from school, have received a card.

-• Students should carry their card daily on a lanyard, backpack, or in a wallet.
+• Students need to carry their card daily on a lanyard, backpack, or in a wallet.

-• If your child does not have a card by October 15, please contact the front office of your child's school.
+• If your child does not have a card, please contact the front office of your child's school.

 Lost or Forgotten Cards

-• During this initial rollout phase, if a student forgets or misplaces their card, they will still be permitted to board the bus in the morning and afternoon.
+• If a student forgets or misplaces their card, they will still be permitted to board the bus in the morning and afternoon.

 • Parents will not receive an alert if students do not scan on and off the bus.